dgaydukov/cert-ocpjp11/files/ocpjp11.md

 - here we use linear resolution where if hashcode already exist, we just put it into next field
 * you can add your cusom hashing strategy by implementing `TObjectHashingStrategy`
 * currently supported by [palantir](https://github.com/palantir/trove)
-* trove doesn't implement java interfaces like `List, Map` so you are stuck with trove concrete implementations
+* doesn't implement java interfaces like `List, Map` so you are stuck with trove concrete implementations
+* doesn't support multi-threading, it's just single thread for primitives
 * add to your project
 ```
 <dependency>